It can be hard to get your strategy to deliver.

 The fourth and most critical recommendation is about involving the right people.
 Strategy development is as much a social and political process as an analytical one.

-Perhaps the single biggest success factor that many organizations fail to grasp is the need to involve the management team who will ultimately have to deliver the strategy.
+Perhaps the single biggest success factor that many organisations fail to grasp is the need to involve the management team who will ultimately have to deliver the strategy.

 They themselves should be the core team – supplemented by others to provide structure and management of the process, external challenge or specific expertise – but only supplemented, never replaced.